-The 25 ft. front bed model has the TV booster located under the dinette, an outlet above the refrigerator, and one on the curbside bedroom wall.
+The 27' Front Bed model has the booster located on the wall in front of the refrigerator and an outlet under the dinette and one on the curbside bedroom wall.

-The 27' Front Bed model has the booster located on the wall in front of the refrigerator, an outlet under the dinette and one on the curbside bedroom wall.
 The 28 ft. model is under the dinette, above the rear dinette seat back on the curbside wall, and a bedroom outlet is located on the roadside wall.